FPGAwars/apio/docs/quick-start.md

 ## Step 2: Creating an Apio project

+At this stage you should have a functioning `apio` command.
 Let's make an empty directory and populate it with the example `alhambra-ii/getting-started`.

 > For more information about `apio examples`, type `apio examples -h`.